 - Top Hat

-Later in 1935, the race car was added to the game to make seven Monopoly tokens, and shortly afterward, the purse was added to make eight.
+Later in 1935, the race car was added to the game to make seven Monopoly tokens, and shortly afterwards, the purse was added to make eight.

 Monopoly Pieces Over The Years